Castlemaine, Victoria, Australia 1894 – Melbourne, Victoria, Australia 1954

 Collection Title: The Great Breath: a book of seven designs, by Christian Waller.
 Melbourne: Golden Arrow Press, 1932

 Page: plate 3

 Place made: Melbourne, Victoria, Australia

-Materials & Technique: prints, illustrated books, ink; paper linocut, printed in black ink, from one block Support: white wove translucent paper, tipped onto thick cream wove paper
+Materials & Technique: books, illustrated books, ink; paper linocut, printed in black ink, from one block Support: thin translucent vellum, tipped onto thick cream wove paper

 Edition State: published state

 Edition: proposed book edition of 150 (only about 30 bound up, the numbering was not chronological but based on the numerology of the purchaser); additional proofs.